RinzlerTron/glyph-chrome-ai/README.md

 **Curate your learning.
 See how ideas connect.**

-I built Glyph because I was drowning in articles but losing the connections between them.
-Every piece I read felt isolated, and I knew there were patterns I was missing.

 Glyph turns scattered reading into structured knowledge.
 Every article you capture becomes part of an intelligent graph that reveals patterns, connections, and insights across everything you've read.

 **If you learn by reading** - whether you're researching, practicing law, analyzing markets, or just trying to make sense of complex topics - Glyph helps you see the bigger picture.